-For information on the earthquake in Italy on 21 June, 2013, please see this article: Earthquake in Fivizzano area of Tuscany, Italy
+For information on the earthquake in Italy on October 26th and 30th, 2016, please see this article: Earthquake Hits Macerata Area of Italy

 For information on the Tuscany earthquake of January 25th, 2013, please see this article: Earthquake near Lucca in Tuscany

 For information on the May 29, 2012 earthquake in Italy please see this: Yet Another Earthquake in Milan and Modena

 There was a very brief earthquake in Milan, Italy today at around 09:06 am.
 I know, I felt it.
 I was outside on our balcony when the plants started shuddering, the balcony itself shuddered too and I heard tiny pieces of debris fall off the walls and roof of our apartment building.